If you are thinking of selling a house in New Jersey, it is highly recommended to have the legal advice of a real estate attorney during this process.

 - Property tax deduction.

-As for local property taxes, there are:
+Regarding local property taxes, there are:

 - Annual deduction for veterans.